trilkk/run-libpath/README.md

 ####run-libpath

-Helper script and library folder for running various Linux programs (i.e. games) in [http://freebsd.org](FreeBSD) [https://www.freebsd.org/doc/handbook/linuxemu.html](Linux emulation layer).
+Helper script and library folder for running various Linux programs (i.e. games) in [FreeBSD](http://freebsd.org) [Linux emulation layer](https://www.freebsd.org/doc/handbook/linuxemu.html).

 The Linux compatibility settings and default installation of libraries in FreeBSD contain, by default, too old libraries to properly run most binary-only programs.
 This repository contains libraries and a small helper script to run those at least some games without too much of a hassle - it has libraries old enough to work but new enough to be compatible.